are cruiser bikes good for sidewalks and streets 4

 Understanding Rights and Responsibilities

-As a cyclist, you have both rights and responsibilities when sharing the road with motor vehicles.
-Familiarize yourself with your rights as a cyclist and the responsibilities that come with them.
+As a cyclist, you have rights and responsibilities when sharing the road with motor vehicles.
+Please familiarize yourself with your rights as a cyclist and the responsibilities that come with them.

 Follow traffic signals and signs, signal your turns, and yield appropriately.
 Observe proper lane positioning and avoid weaving in and out of traffic.
 By understanding and respecting your rights and responsibilities, you can contribute to a safer cycling environment.